luvit/luv/docs.md

 If a handle doesn’t have an attached file descriptor yet or the handle itself has been closed, this function will return UV_EBADF.

-**Warning: Be very careful when using this function. libuv assumes it’s in control of the file descriptor so any change to it may lead to malfunction.
+**Warning**: Be very careful when using this function. libuv assumes it’s in control of the file descriptor so any change to it may lead to malfunction.

 ## Reference counting